Puerto Vallarta with Kids: Beach Town Charm Meets Jungle Adventure

 Zip-Lining Through the Canopy

-Several outfitters run zip-line tours through the jungle above Puerto Vallarta, and most welcome kids ages five and up (some set the minimum at eight, so check when booking).
-The courses typically include multiple lines strung between platforms high in the trees, with views of the river valley below.
-Many tours also include a mule ride to the launch point, which kids absolutely love.
+Several outfitters run zip-line tours through the jungle above PV, and most welcome kids ages five and up (some set the minimum at eight, so check when booking).
+Courses typically run multiple lines strung between platforms high in the trees, with views of the river valley below.
+Many tours include a mule ride to the launch point, which kids absolutely love.

 Choose a tour that includes a river stop or waterfall visit.
-Full-day excursions combine zip-lining with a jungle hike, swimming in a natural pool, and a traditional Mexican lunch -- the kind of outing that earns you serious parenting points.
+Full-day excursions combine zip-lining with a jungle hike, swimming in a natural pool, and a traditional Mexican lunch.
+The kind of day that earns you serious parenting points.

 Whale Watching

 From December through March, humpback whales migrate to the warm waters of Banderas Bay to breed and calve.
-Whale watching tours run daily during season, and seeing a forty-ton whale breach the surface is the kind of moment that makes a child fall in love with the ocean.
+Whale-watching tours run daily during the season.
+Seeing a forty-ton whale breach is the kind of moment that turns a kid into an ocean kid for life.

-Book a morning tour -- the water is calmer and sightings tend to be better.
-Most boats head out for three to four hours.
+Book a morning tour.
+The water is calmer and sightings tend to be better.
+Most boats run three to four hours.
 If anyone in your family is prone to seasickness, give them medication before boarding.
 The bay can get choppy in the afternoon, which is another reason mornings are best.

 Many tours also stop for snorkeling at Los Arcos, a cluster of rocky islands just south of PV that teem with tropical fish.